fanfan54/AnimationSeriesAPI/README.md

 # AnimationSeriesAPI
-A random JS "library" I hard-coded in 2016, regardless of good practices, as an API for the (now closed) AnimationSeries.fr anime streaming website.
-I am not affiliated with AnimationSeries.
+A crappy JS "library" I hard-coded in 2016, regardless of good practices, as an API for the (now closed) AnimationSeries.fr anime streaming website. **Disclaimer: I am not affiliated with neither AnimationSeries nor CodeLyoko.fr.**

 ## How to use
 Just import the script in your HTML app like this: